evolvedbinary/rocksdb/java/address-api-review.md

     dbBuf.put(getColumnFamily(), keyBuffer, valueBuffer);
   }
 ```
 This would make it very hard for someone to use the address-based API unless they really meant to.
-And we could use exactly the same mechanism to offer a `MemorySegment`-based API.
+Plus we could use exactly the same mechanism to offer a `MemorySegment`-based API.

-I benchmarked that for `put()` and it seems indistinguishable from your version; unsuprisingly as it is just a couple of extra calls which are probably being inlined anyway.
+I benchmarked that for `put()` and it seems indistinguishable from your version, unsuprisingly as it is just a couple of extra calls which are probably being inlined anyway.

 ## Concrete Items